FacemapLLC/slate/source/index.html.md

 ### GET me

-"Me" is a Person Object with the "me" flag set to true.
+"Me" is a Person Object with the "owner" flag set to true.
 For one device there can only be marked one person as "me".

 #### HTTP Request